Roger Moore — The Debonair Bond

 Sloth Nada.

-Aesthetics Nice cinematography, beautiful Egyptian architecture, underwater photography that beats the Hell out of that in Thunderball, and Barbara Bach.
+Beauty Nice cinematography, beautiful Egyptian architecture, underwater photography that beats the Hell out of that in Thunderball, and Barbara Bach.
+Caroline Munro also brings beauty, but her appearance is far to brief.

 Thought Bond is smarter than ever (and a little vain about it).